Commercial Use Authorizations

 Please allow 30 working days to process a CUA application, Guided Backpacking CUAs may take up to 60 days to process.
 We review applications in the order they are received.

 CUA holders are required to submit an annual report each year.
-Renewal CUA applications cannot be processed until your annual report is received.
+CUA applications cannot be processed until your annual report is received.
 It is strongly encouraged to file the report as early as possible.
 The report is due at the end of your operating season, with a deadline of January 31.

 Download Form 10-660 - CUA Annual Report [245k, accessible PDF]